Symplectic toric stratified spaces with isolated singularities: Classifying symplectic toric cones

-In Section ~\ref{s:hstb}, we define {\em homogeneous symplectic toric bundles over $\psi$} for any homogeneous unimodular local embedding $\psi:W\to \fg^*$.
-These are pairs $(\pi:P\to W, \omega)$ for $\pi:P\to W$ a principal $G$-bundle over the manifold with corners $W$ and $\omega$ a $G$-invariant symplectic form on $P$ with moment map $\psi\circ\pi$.
-Additionally, $P$ comes with an $\R$ action making $(P,\omega,\psi\circ\pi)$ a symplectic toric cone.
+In Section \ref{s:hstb}, we define {\em homogeneous symplectic toric bundles over $\psi$} for any homogeneous unimodular local embedding $\psi:W\to \fg^*$ (see Definition \ref{d:hstb}).
+A homogeneous symplectic toric bundle over $\psi$ is $(\pi:P\to W,\omega)$, a symplectic toric bundle over $\psi$ (see Definition \ref{d:stb}), with an $\R$ action on $P$ such that $(P,\omega)$ is a symplectic toric cone with homogeneous moment map $\psi\circ \pi$.
 Taking a map of homogeneous symplectic toric bundles over $\psi$ to be any isomorphism of principal $G$-bundles over $W$ that is both a symplectomorphism and $\R$-equivariant, we may then define {\em the groupoid of homogeneous symplectic toric bundles over $\psi$}, denoted $\hstb_\psi(W)$.
+As in the case of symplectic toric cones, homogeneous symplectic toric bundles also define a presheaf $\hstb_\psi:\op{\open_{\R}(W)}\to \gpoid$.